-By default, Facebook is showing you any conversion that has happened within 28 days of someone clicking your ad.
-Or, one day after viewing your ad (not clicking) and then buying your product or service later through a Google Search, e-mail follow-up, etc. E-Commerce advertisers encounter this the most from what we’ve experienced, but many other verticals see quite a bit of this as well.
+By default, Facebook is showing you any conversion that happened within 28 days of someone clicking your ad, or one day after viewing your ad (but not clicking) and then buying your product or service later through a Google Search, e-mail follow-up, etc.

-- Once you’re back in your dashboard, you should be able to see your view-through revenue, and what campaigns it may be coming from.
-As you can see in the screenshots, it can REALLY add up!
-For just this client, in the last 30 days it adds up to 18% MORE Revenue or $124,233! (see below)
+Once you’re back in your dashboard, you should be able to see your view-through revenue, and what campaigns it may be coming from.
+As you'll see, it can REALLY add up!

 Well, that’s the View-Through feature in a nutshell.
 Now you can see where your money is coming from and optimize accordingly.